NITCbase/nitcbase.github.io/docs/Design/Frontend.md

 #### Description

 - The `SELECT * FROM TABLE` command is translated to this method call.
-- This command creates a new target relation with the same attributes as that of source relation,and inserts into it all records from the source relation
+- This command creates a new target relation with the same attributes as that of source relation, and inserts into it all records from the source relation.
+This is essentially a command that creates a copy of an existing relation.

 #### Arguments